Svalorzen/CppCopyProposal/README.md

 */
 ```

-### Copying Multiple Dependent Classes ###
+### Type-Copy of Multiple Dependent Classes ###

-Copying multiple classes using the simple syntax we have described can be
+Type-copying multiple classes using the simple syntax we have described can be
 impossible if those classes depend on one another.
 This is because each copy
 would depend on the originals, rather than on the copied classes.

-A possible way
-to specify such dependencies could be:
+A type-copy is allowed to substitute any used class in its type-base for another
+class, given that the substitution is a type-copy of the substituted class.

 ```cpp
 struct A;